arrahman17/Learning-Analytics-Project-/README.md

 - Here is the link https://www.youtube.com/watch?v=jnpC_Ib_lbc

+- Open Terminal and write Jupyter Notebook, and open the "LA_project_grades_analysis.ipynb"
+- Run it line by line
 **Installation for Visualization**
 First make sure you have node installed , if you do not have installed then go to official Node web page (https://nodejs.org/en/) and download the latest version.
 ![github-small](https://user-images.githubusercontent.com/41241181/52513674-acb0ac00-2c0c-11e9-9b87-3f36287926ba.png)